pgbackrest/pgbackrest/doc/BLOG.md

 INFO: backup command end: completed successfully (12525ms)
 ```

 Here we can see that the incremental backup is nearly as large as the full backup, 52.8MB vs 55.5MB.
-This is expected since the bulk of the database is contained in a single file.
+This is expected since the bulk of the database is contained in a single file and by default incremental backups copy the entire file if any part of the file has changed.
 ```
 $ pgbackrest --stanza=demo --repo=1 info